SAIL of Greenville

 Heat Sheets

-Heat sheets will be sold for $5 at the front desk inside the spectator entrance door.
+Heat sheets will be sold at the front desk inside the spectator entrance door.?
 Heat sheet sales will begin around the time of the first warm up.
 There are separate heat sheets for each day.

 Coaches - please pick up your heat sheet and badge at the meet officials/volunteers table located by the coaches area.